KomengTech/language-getx/README.md

 # language_getx

-A language manger using GetX
+A Language Manager using GetX

 ## Getting Started